If you are planning on applying to Mount Vernon Nazarene University, the fee for the application costs $25.

 What is Mount Vernon Nazarene University's acceptance rate?

-✅ Mount Vernon Nazarene University has an acceptance rate of 87%.
+✅ The acceptance rate for Mount Vernon Nazarene University is 87%.

 What is the early decision acceptance rate at Mount Vernon Nazarene University?